MicrosoftDocs/microsoft-salescopilot-docs/articles/share-feedback.md

 ms.author: shjais
 ---

-# Share feedback
+# Share feedback from Outlook add-in

 If you have any feedback about Sales Copilot, you can share it from the add-in.
 Your feedback is valuable, and we use it to improve the product.

-1. Open Sales Copilot.
+1. Open Sales Copilot in Outlook.

 1. Select **Options** (**...**) in the upper-right corner, and then select **Share feedback**.